echonet/aging/README.md

 - Python 3.x
 - PyTorch Lightning
 - Torchvision
-- cvair (for data handling and model wrappers)

 ## Manifest Structure
 To perform inference, the script requires a **manifest file (CSV)** that lists the videos.
 This file should include: